Pokémon Friends: Reception

+Pokémon Friends received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 8% of critics.

-Automaton's TEA CAN highlighted the game as a fun experience for those who enjoyed puzzle games.'
+Automatons TEA CAN highlighted the game as a fun experience for those who enjoyed puzzle games.'
 Real Sound also enjoyed the puzzle solving experience, and praised the plush feature present in the game.'
 Continental New Order, writing for 4Gamer.net, believed the game to be worth a try for all types of players, not just the game's target audience.'
 Jenni Lada, writing for Siliconera, believed to be a fun experience when played in short bursts daily.
 Famitsu's Giant Kuroda highlighted the game's "intuitive" puzzle system, believing it to be an especially good game for children.

 Kenneth Shepard, writing for Kotaku, highlighted the game's gameplay as well as its plush mechanic, but was critical of its paywalls, believing that the game was not worth the cost required to access it fully.'
 Nintendo Life's Lowell Bell believed the puzzle gameplay to be fun, but that it quickly grew stale and was overpriced given the level of actual content in the game.
 Giovanni Colantonio, writing for Polygon, stated that the game's microtransactions and gacha-esque plush system made him wary about the game, as he believed it could encourage negative behaviors present in players of gacha games.
 Inverse's Hayes Madsden felt the game was bogged down by the amount of purchases required for a complete experience.'